MiDiTeS/IntroToRforLinguistics02/README.md

 ## What it is going to cover

-This module is going to cover some tools for corpus and discourse analysis using **R**'s language and packages.
+This course covers some tools for corpus and discourse analysis using **R**'s language and packages.
 It is not intended to be a very advanced set of tutorials, since it is mostly introducing the tools for the community.

 ## Modules